 “On any given day, this case was about 90% of my workload,” said Lisa Weyrauch, a paralegal who was hired at Robins Kaplan one month before the bridge collapsed.
 “I put in 4,122 hours from the beginning of the case to the end.
 But that was not unusual.
 People put in thousands of hours.”

 Firm members found themselves stepping up in ways they never expected.

 “We had clients early on who were facing financial ruin – there was no source of money in the first one to six months,” Sieff said.
 “We had clients that had PTSD so bad that they were too traumatized to go to the doctor, so a team member would take them.
 We had clients that were so traumatized that they were not able to meet in the office because the 26th floor is too high.
 We had clients whose entire families were extraordinarily hurt.
 Who takes care of whom?
-And these were daunting challenges to which our staff performed miracles.
+And these were daunting challenges to which our business professionals performed miracles.
 Literal miracles.”

 In the end, Robins Kaplan and the other firms that contributed thousands of hours of pro bono work accomplished what they set out to.
 The firm helped secure a legislatively created $37 million compensation fund for its clients.
 In total, the group helped recover more than $77 million for those who were injured or lost loved ones.
 And at the last moment, they recovered an additional $1.5 million to build a memorial honoring those who died.

 The mayor of Minneapolis proposed putting Robins Kaplan’s name on the memorial, which Messerly declined.
 “This isn’t about lawyers,” he said.
 “We just did the best we could.”

 Nobody expected the results that the firm achieved.
 Nobody knew what to expect.
 But for Sieff and Messerly, helping to secure this monumental victory was the greatest honor of their careers.